AutoNation: 1996–2008

 Before its acquisition by Republic Industries in 1997, but under the early division brand name "AutoNation", the company was a growing network of used automobile superstores.
 In 1995, H. Wayne Huizenga of Republic Industries became chairman of the board of directors and through Republic's ownership of AutoNation, sought to expand its business into used auto sales throughout the United States.
 Republic's sales for 1995 were $5.2 billion.

 In 1996, Republic Industries began purchasing new car dealerships and offering long-term contracts to owners who joined the newly created automotive division of Republic Industries, which led to the company operating twelve retail locations under the "AutoNation" brand.
-Later that year, Alamo Rent A Car was also purchased by Republic Industries for $625 million, and a 2-for-1 stock split in Republic stock was also completed.
+Later that year, Alamo Rent A Car was purchased by Republic Industries for $625 million, and a 2-for-1 stock split in Republic stock was also completed.

 In 1997, Republic continued its acquisitions in the car rental business with the purchase of National Car Rental, Spirit Rent-A-Car, Value Rent-A-Car, Snappy Car Rental, and EuroDollar Rent A Car.
 Huizenga had Republic start consolidating operations between new and used cars and its rental companies into one operation.
 Acquiring six Saturn dealerships in Arizona and Florida, Republic sold the dealerships to Saturn in 1997 because they did not generate enough sales, despite being a successful brand.

 In 1997, the company acquired Maroone Automotive Group of Buffalo, New York and Florida for $200 million in Republic stock.

-In an attempt to expand the company's electronic security division, the company offered to purchase ADT but the acquisition fizzled, and in October 1997, Republic sold off its electronic security division.
+In an attempt to expand the company's electronic security division, the company offered to purchase ADT.
+The acquisition failed, and in October 1997, Republic sold its electronic security division.